Salemori/printf/README.md

 ## Work description

 We are to create a pintf group project.
-This is a low-level programme. this project was done in a group of 2 people [obadare Ayobami joel](https://github.com/Ayondrun) and [Aduragbemi Oduntan](https://github.com/Salemori)
+This is a low-level programme. this project was done in a group of 2 people [Obadare Ayobami Joel](https://github.com/Ayondrun) and [Aduragbemi Oduntan](https://github.com/Salemori)
 Our aim is to replicate the C standard library printf() function.